RegExp

 ).
 Then we examine how both are affected by more complicated replacement values.

-str.replace(searchValue, replacementValue)
+string.replace(searchValue, replacementValue)

-[ES3]How .replace()
+ES3How .replace()

 operates is influenced by its first parameter searchValue